blazium-engine/blazium-docs/contributing/how_to_contribute.rst

   Find recent `development versions <https://godotengine.org/download/preview/>`_ directly on our download page, or linked in their own blog posts.

 - **Contribute Engine Code (mainly C++)**
-  The engine development is mainly coordinated on our `Contributor RocketChat <https://chat.godotengine.org/>`_, so if you are serious about making PRs you should join us there!
+  The engine development is mainly coordinated on our `Contributor Discord Chat <https://chat.blazium.app/>`_, so if you are serious about making PRs you should join us there!

   Read more about the **technical submission process**: :ref:`doc_first_steps`